-The term myocardial infarction refers to an ischemia of the myocardial tissue due to a complete obstruction or drastic constriction of the coronary artery.
-This is usually accompanied by an increase in cardiac enzymes, typical ECG changes and typical pain symptoms, or a thrombus or wall motion abnormality that is detected by means of medical imaging.
+The term myocardial infarction refers to ischemia of myocardial tissue due to the complete obstruction or drastic constriction of the coronary artery.
+This is usually accompanied by an increase in cardiac enzymes, typical ECG changes, and pain symptoms, or a thrombus or wall motion abnormality that is detected by means of medical imaging.

 Spread of myocardial infarction

 Myocardial infarction is one of the most common causes of death in industrialized countries.
-Several million people suffer from myocardial infarction each year.
+Several million people suffer from myocardial infarction yearly.

 Causes of myocardial infarction

-The main cause of myocardial infarction is the development of atherosclerosis in the coronary arteries, hence then name a coronary heart disease.
-Coronary embolism is a more rare cause.
+The main cause of myocardial infarction is the development of atherosclerosis in the coronary arteries; hence, the name coronary heart disease.
+Coronary embolism is a rarer cause.

-The general distinction is based on ECG changes: STEMI (ST-segment elevation myocardial infarction) is distinguished from NSTEMI (non ST-segment elevation myocardial infarction).
-Furthermore, the European Society of Cardiology differentiates between these types:
+The general distinction is based on ECG changes: STEMI (ST-segment-elevation myocardial infarction) is distinguished from NSTEMI (Non-ST-segment-elevation myocardial infarction).
+Furthermore, the European Society of Cardiology differentiates between the following types:

 - Type 1: The infarction is spontaneous and can be attributed to a primary coronary incident.

-- Type 2: The infarction is related to ischemia, the ischemia being caused by e.g. a coronary embolism or anemia
+- Type 2: The infarction is related to ischemia, the cause of the ischemia being, for example, coronary embolism or anemia.

 - Type 3: The symptoms preceding cardiac death or an autopsy point to myocardial ischemia.